adrians5j/commodo-fields-int/README.md

 company.topYears = [2000, "2005", 2010];
 ```

-Note: of course, you can also use the [`populate`](https://github.com/webiny/commodo/tree/master/packages/fields#populatedata-object-void) method to assign the data:
+Note: alternatively, you could've also used the [`populate`](https://github.com/webiny/commodo/tree/master/packages/fields#populatedata-object-void) method to assign the data:

 ```javascript
 const company = new Company();